mlopes/dotfiles/.xmonad/README.md

 If you are unfamiliar with xmonad, it is a tiling window manager that is notoriously minimal, stable, beautiful, and featureful.
-If you find yourself spending a lot of time organizing or managing windows, you may consider trying xmonad.
+If you find yourself spending a lot of time organising or managing windows, you may consider trying xmonad.

 However, xmonad can be somewhat difficult to configure if you're new to